Beneficial and Harmful Explanatory Machine Learning: Theoretical framework

-\begin{example} The Noughts and Crosses position in Figure \ref{fig:double_lines} is represented by an array $[e,x,o,e,e,x,o,e,o]$, where e is an empty field and o and x are marks on the board.
-It has cognitive cost $C([e,x,o,e,e,x,o,e,o]) = 9$. \end{example}
+\begin{example} The Noughts and Crosses position in Figure \ref{fig:double_lines} is represented by the atom $b(e,x,o,e,e,x,o,e,o)$, where b is a predicate representing a board, e is an empty field, o and x are marks on the board.
+It has cognitive cost $C(b(e,x,o,e,e,x,o,e,o)) = 10$. \end{example}

 Note that we compute cognitive costs of programs without redundancy since repeated literals in programs learned by $MIGO$ and $MIPlain$ were removed after unfolding for generating explanations which are presented to human populations.
 Also, a game position can be represented by different data types.
 We ignore the cost due to implementation and only count digits and marks.